No Es Que Te Extrañe: Release and music video

 Aguilera first teased "No Es Que Te Extrañe" on her social media, announcing the album's final part, La Luz.
 The song premiered on September 30, 2022, and was released commercially for digital download and on streaming platforms worldwide alongside its music video.
 The video was co-directed by Mike Ho and Aguilera and produced by Colin Randall.
 It portrays Aguilera's childhood, witnessing her father's abuse to her mother.
 The video parallels Aguilera's childhood with her father's, with Aguilera understanding that he may have gone through a similar situation.
+It opens in a “typical” American household in a rural scenery.
+Young Aguilera is comforted by her mother who is abused by a husband.
+Another scene in the video shows Aguilera as she puts on her father’s military jacket in front of a burning couch outside of her house.
 The video closes with the spoken word "Intro (La Luz)".

+Genna Rivieccio of Culled Culture compared the video to the music video for "Confessions of a Broken Heart (Daughter to Father)" — a song by Lindsay Lohan which discussed domestic abuse and was also directed by the singer herself.